vestrel00/contacts-android/README.md

 [![Reddit](https://img.shields.io/badge/Reddit%20-Share%20with%20the%20community-ff4500.svg?style=flat&logo=reddit)](https://www.reddit.com/r/androiddev/comments/rz370s/i_dedicated_3_years_to_building_this_android/)
 [![YouTube](https://img.shields.io/badge/YouTube%20-Contacts%20Reborn%20+%20SAO-ff0000.svg?style=flat&logo=youtube)](https://youtu.be/NlRve_B1RA0)

-Looking for the easiest way to get full-access to the breadth of Contacts in Android without having to deal with the [Contacts Provider][contacts-provider] and cursors?
-Well, look no further =)
+This library gives you a complete set of APIs so that you no longer have to deal with [Contacts Provider][contacts-provider] and cursors.

 Whether you just need to get all or some Contacts for a small part of your app (written in Kotlin or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities